okteto/okteto/docs/cnd-file.md

 The command to be executed by the cloud native environment.

 It has to be a non-finishing command (default: `tail -f /dev/null`)

-## swap.service.file (required)

-The path to the manifest of the service to be replaced by the cloud native environment.

 ## mount.source (required)